abergasov/zm/README.md

 See `internal/service/merkle_tree/verify.go` for more details.

+In current implementation tree-root used as Primary Key, so it can be used for quick fetch data.
+Otherwise it give restrictions that every upload should be unique.
+Depending of business requirements, it can be changed to another schema to allow upload same tree several times or allow upload save files for different users only.

 #### File Storage
 File storage is simple file system storage, which store files in `/tmp/zm` folder.
 It is not production ready, but it can be replaced by some scalable storage.